cSxrpent/auth-server/README.md

 ⚠️ **PayPal Credentials**: Make sure your Client ID/Secret match the PAYPAL_MODE!
 - For testing: Use sandbox credentials + `PAYPAL_MODE=sandbox`
 - For production: Use live credentials + `PAYPAL_MODE=live`

+### Testing Payments

+If you want to test the payment flow without real PayPal transactions:
+1. Set `PAYPAL_TEST_MODE=true` in your environment variables
+2. The system will simulate successful payments
+3. Users can complete the flow without real money

+This is useful for testing the license activation and email sending.

 5. Deploy!